Cupido et Psyche a Latin Novella by Rachel Beth Cunning

 About the Contents of Cupido et Psyche

 In addition to an engaging tale with sheltered vocabulary, Cupido et Psyche has a full index of word forms.
 In the index, the reader can look up all unknown words.
 Verbs are listed separately, so a reader could independently look up both fuissent and essem without knowing the dictionary entry of the word.
 The index provides a general translation of the word that is grammatically appropriate and would fit the context of the sentence.
 Because this text is also more advanced than many other novellas, Cupido et Psyche also contains a dictionary.
 This dictionary offers all the principal parts.
-The dictionary notes how frequently the words appear in Latin Literature according to the Core Latin Vocabulary or Essential Latin vocabulary
+The dictionary notes how frequently the words appear in Latin Literature according to the Core Latin Vocabulary or Essential Latin vocabulary.

 If you would like to review the vocabulary used in Cupido et Psyche, the dictionary is available here.